B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/index.rst

 With this service we have the following main goals:

-1. Providing a public and centralised web service to manage typing schemas.
+1. Provide a public and centralised web service to manage typing schemas.
 2. Establish a common nomenclature for allele calling.
 3. Ensure the reproducibility and consistency of wg/cgMLST analysis.

 Tutorial
 ::::::::

-Chewie-NS has a tutorial website at `<https://tutorial.chewbbaca.online/>`_!
+Chewie-NS has a tutorial website available `here <https://tutorial.chewbbaca.online/>`_!
 The tutorial server allows users to learn how to interact with Chewie-NS.

 A step-by-step tutorial about the integration with chewBBACA is available at `Integration with Chewie-NS <https://chewbbaca.readthedocs.io/en/latest/user/tutorials/chewieNS_step_by_step.html>`_.